MicroEJ/docs/ApplicationDeveloperGuide/managedc/instructions.rst

 --------------------------------------------

 * memory_grow: Executing the ``memory_grow`` instruction will not result in an error, but it will not expand the Wasm linear memory either.
 See :ref:`managedc.linear.memory` for more details.
+* i32.atomic.* and i64.atomic.* instructions do not currently check for nonalingned memory access.

 ..